Hate for Hate

 Hate for Hate (Odio per odio) is a 1967 Italian Spaghetti Western film directed by Domenico Paolella.

 Plot

 Digger Manuel has found enough gold to quit working.
 He is about to retire when robbers steal his fortune from him at the bank.
 Manuel pursues the bank robbers immediately, determined to get his gold back by all means.
-Unfortunately he is little later confused with them and put into prison.
+Unfortunately he is a little later confused with them and put into prison.